heatherknoyes/HNoyesPortfolio/README.md

 This is a portfolio page that contains many of my projects and about me information.
 The motivation for this project was to practice advanced CSS skills in order to showcase an ever increasing project base as I learn new skills.
 I created an accessible and semantic HTML skeleton of my content and used things like flexbox within the stylesheet to create a mobile first compatible website.

+Certain points of interest that I was particularly keen on creating were the various contact links and resume link, the styling behind the hovers over images, and the overall flow of the page.
+I also used a reset.css in order to start completely from scratch such that I could build a site that is capable of looking exactly the same on every browser type.

 With the ongoing completion of this project I fulfilled the following user acceptance criteria.

 ```